Natameme/NatalieHogue_EP_353_Classwork/Final/readme.md

     - Once you compile and run the code with no error you should be good to start making sound! hit a note on your keyboard and try it out.

     - Polyphony and the ability to pull in and out stops are coming in a later version.
 For now the (admittedly janky) method of pulling in and out stops is to comment out the stops you don't want at line 364.

+##Note:
+In-progress code can be found in the Final/indev/ folder